Content about projects

 All Emergency Services are aware of the Message in a Bottle scheme, by displaying the green stickers in your home, the emergency services will locate the bottle in the fridge and use the forms inside to ensure you are treated quickly which can save time and save lives.

 form you fill in with your name, medicines, allergies & relatives contact details.
 And also two green stickers.

 Fill in the form which is in the bottle and replace it in the bottle.
 Put the bottle in your fridge.
 Put one green sticker on your fridge door and the other green sticker on the INSIDE of your house door.

-If you would like to donate any or all of your Government allowance this coming winter this can be made by bank transfer -see our separate form on the web site, or by sending your cheque payable to Woking Lions Club and marked on the back CA - Project Wenceslas to Appleby, Bury Lane, Horsell Woking GU21 4RT.
+If you would like to donate any or all of your Government allowance this coming winter this can be made by sending your cheque payable to Woking Lions Club and marked on the back CA - Project Wenceslas to Appleby, Bury Lane, Horsell Woking GU21 4RT.

 In just about any dresser drawer, one can find a pair of spectacles that are no longer being used.
 That same pair of spectacles can change another person's life.

 That's why we started the Lions Recycle for Sight programme.
 Everyone can help.

 Throughout the year, Lions, Leos and other volunteers collect used spectacles and deliver them to regional Lions Eyeglass Recycling Centres (LERCs).
 LERC volunteers clean, sort by prescription strength and package the glasses.
 Most of the recycled glasses are distributed to people in need in developing countries where they will have the greatest impact.

 You can drop off your usable eyewear at Lions-sponsored collection boxes in Sainsbury or Bayfields in Woking Town Centre and Woking Hospice.
 For information specific to locations in your community, contact us on 0845 8332747.